swapnilkadakia/final-project-crime-scene/Proposal.md

 <img src="https://github.com/CMU-IDS-2022/final-project-crime-scene/blob/main/images/transformed_dataframe.PNG">

 From our exploration and data cleanup, we expect our data to be prepared to help address our data science problem.

+<h3> City_Data Dataset </h3>

+To acquire a better understanding of what variables contribute to a rise in hate crime in a community, we need to know its demographics and other socioeconomic characteristics.
+We are using the data provided by “https://www.cityhealthdashboard.com/" to perform analysis and create visualizations for our project.
+The dataset downloaded has a variety of metrics included such as Absenteeism , Broadband Connection, Breast Cancer Deaths, COVID Local Risk Index , Cardiovascular Disease Deaths which do not impact the hate crimes in the city and thus we have filtered those out.
+Some cities in the dataset had multiple instances with the metric values for different groups such as gender, race and total population.
+We have considered only the total population of the city for our metric evaluation.
+There are also multiple columns in the dataset such as the numerator, denominator, low confidence interval which are not required for the scope of this project and have been dropped.
+The “est” column in the dataset provides us with the percentage of the population that holds the metric value true.
+For instance if the metric is “Racial/ethnic diversity” and the “est” value is 41.8, it means the city has a diversity score of 41.8.
+Lastly, we have dropped those rows that have a null “est” value as they do not assist in data visualization.

 <h2>Data Exploration</h2>